hanhanwu/Hanhan_COLAB_Experiemnts/README.md

   * Feature engineering and neural network when using Tensorflow 2.0
   * A simple Google BigQuery to query the public data
   * How to use Tensorflow [tf.dataset][11] for data processing

+* [Graph DB - Link Prediction][13]
+  * Train a model to predict whether 2nodes will be connected or not
+  * Needs label data and also assumes the unconnected nodes won't be connected...

 [1]:https://medium.com/deep-learning-turkey/google-colab-free-gpu-tutorial-e113627b9f5d
 [2]:https://github.com/hanhanwu/Hanhan_COLAB_Experiemnts/blob/master/SVD_intro.ipynb